 The Indianapolis 500 (or Indy 500 for short) is the world’s oldest currently operational automobile race, the biggest single-day sporting event in the world, and the pride of Indiana.
 It’s held at the Indianapolis Motor Speedway, lovingly referred to as the 'Brickyard', in an enclave suburb of Indianapolis, aptly called Speedway.
-An open-wheel, open-cockpit formula colloquially known as 'Indy Car Racing', the Indy 500 is one of the most famous and watched races in the world, only second to the Monaco Grand Prix and perhaps the 24 Hours of Le Mans.
-It attracts upwards of 250,000 people on race day, and is an irresistible spectacle of speed, daring and danger.
+An open-wheel, open-cockpit formula colloquially known as 'IndyCar Racing', the Indy 500 is one of the most famous and watched races in the world, only second to the Monaco Grand Prix and perhaps the 24 Hours of Le Mans.
+It attracts upwards of 250,000 people on race day and is an irresistible spectacle of speed, dares and danger.

-Those expats or new arrivals from other states with a keen interest in sports not competed on a racetrack will be thrilled to know that Indianapolis is home to six professional sports franchises: the Indianapolis Colts (American football), Indiana Pacers (men’s basketball), Indiana Fever (women’s basketball), Indianapolis Indians (baseball), Indy Eleven (football – or soccer), and the Indy Fuel (ice hockey).
+Those expats or new arrivals from other states with a keen interest in sports that do not involve a racetrack will be thrilled to know that Indianapolis is home to six professional sports franchises: the Indianapolis Colts (NFL), Indiana Pacers (NBA), Indiana Fever (WNBA), Indianapolis Indians (MLB), Indy Eleven (football – or soccer), and the Indy Fuel (ice hockey).

 Arts and culture in Indianapolis

-Downtown is further characterised by sidewalk cafes; street art and graffiti murals; quaint boutiques; a buzzing night-life scene with pumping clubs and cosy pubs; and stunning greenways and parks.
+Downtown is further characterised by sidewalk cafés, street art and graffiti murals, quaint boutiques, a buzzing nightlife scene with pumping clubs and cosy pubs, and stunning greenways and parks.

 The Canal and White River State Park is a particular highlight.
-One could go for a run, bike-ride or relaxing stroll, enjoy an afternoon at the ballpark, browse the Indiana History Center or Eiteljorg Museum of American Indians and Western Art, or even enjoy an outdoor concert.
+One could go for a run, bike ride or relaxing stroll, enjoy an afternoon at the ballpark, browse the Indiana History Center or Eiteljorg Museum of American Indians and Western Art, or even enjoy an outdoor concert.